Bsamuel-tech/FUTURE_DS_03/README.md

 6. StandardScaler: Data normalization
 7. LabelEncoder: Encoding categorical variables into numerical variables
 # Data Preprocessing
-  - Handled missing values in columns such as #Gender, # Married, #Dependents, # Self_Employed, and # LoanAmount by filling them with appropriate statistical measures (mode or mean).
+  - Handled missing values in columns such as #Gender, 'Married', #Dependents, # Self_Employed, and # LoanAmount by filling them with appropriate statistical measures (mode or mean).
   - Created new features #TotalIncome and # TotalIncome_log to combine applicant and co-applicant incomes for better model performance.
   - Normalized features using #StandardScaler.